ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 All shaders must have a void main() function.
 This is where the program starts.
 Remember that everything in here is run for each pixel on the canvas!
-So you need to adjust your thinking, and think about coding for just one pixel at a time!
+So you need to adjust your thinking, and think about coding for just one pixel!

 For shaders in p5, there is something weird that needs to happen in the main() function.
 We need to scale the attribute aPosition before it can be passed to the .frag file.
 This might be a bug that is resolved in a later version.
 But for now we can get around it by simply scaling all pixels positions.